 - And most importantly, what will you ask people to do to support you?

-We’ve put together a high-level look at the upcoming season to get you started, but make sure you stay flexible in case a big topic comes up. (i.e., planning is vital, but if a new topic of conversation arises that you think would inspire your audience more than what you’ve built).
+We’ve put together a high-level look at the upcoming season to get you started, but make sure you stay flexible in case a big topic arises. (i.e., planning is vital, but if a new topic of conversation arises that you think would inspire your audience more than what you’ve built).

 Download your 2022 Giving Season Guide here!